AltiMario/Grants-Program/applications/grandpa_verification.md

 }
 ```

-And the lemma would simplify the inclusion of this assumption as :
+The lemma would simplify the inclusion of this assumption:

 ```
 Lemma SomeLema: ... -> (vote_properties: VoteSetProperties) -> ..
 ```

-We may need to this process with care, since we may end including a false
+However, care has to be taken not to include a false statement by accident.
-statement by accident.
-This means that we would restrict this technique
-to facts that we already know that are true.
+This means that we have to restrict this technique to facts that
+are already known to be true.

 This technique applied to the gossip network will allow us to forget
-about the network and concentrate on the concerning proofs.
+about the network and concentrate on the parts of the proofs we
+are really interested.

-A consequence of this is that we simplify the model.
+As a result of this we simplify the model.

 A downside is that the proofs validity would depend on the
-validity of the properties on the real network used.
-The
+validity of the properties which the real network has.
-same applies to the code generated (if any).
+The same applies to the code generated (if any).